SapitoSucio/froggo-guides/docs/script_commands.md

 behavior.
 It is invoked wherever a pet of the specified type is spawned.
-(hatched from an egg, or loaded from the char server when a character who had that pet following them connects) This may occur in some other situations as well.
-Don't expect anything other than commands definitely marked as usable in pet scripts to work in there reliably.
+(hatched from an egg, or loaded from the char server when a character who had that pet following them connects) This may occur in some other situations as well. don't expect anything other than commands definitely marked as usable in pet scripts to work in there reliably.

 ## Numbers